Section 1: An Inauspicious Beginning

 Now that we were both rarin’ to go, we buzzed around like bees looking for the interpretive center at the beginning of the trail.
 Or the descriptive signage.
 Or the little sign pointing the way.
 Or maybe a blue blaze?
 A bread crumb?

 Nope to all of the above.
 The trail just sort of begins where you want it to begin.
 The map I have (published by the crew responsible for the trail) shows it starting right in front of the truck repair place on the Turnpike (next to the motel above).
 However, 100 feet South there is a telephone pole that I have officially dubbed the southern terminus of the Metacomet Trail (The first blue blaze is painted on it.)

 (*Not actually geographically correct, as the trail heads south into Meriden ahead, but you get the point.)

 I should paint my own dang sign.
 In light of the ignominious beginnings to this trail, neither of us expected anything different along the way.
 The “trail” simply followed Orchard Road a couple miles through suburban Berlin.
 I would guess that 70 years ago, this was a lovely mixture of forest and pasture and perhaps orchard.
 But now the “trail” passes a bunch of subdivisions.
 In truth, there were lots of really nice houses along the way, a couple little farms, some train tracks, a babbling brook, some trees… But we were so hopped up on sugar and caffeine that we barely noticed as we ran like loons all the way.

-I know this section of “trail” is the way link the Metacomet to the Mattabesett, which starts just across the Berlin Turnpike and winds Southeast through Middlesex County.
+I know this section of “trail” is the only way to link the Metacomet to the Mattabesett, which starts just across the Berlin Turnpike and winds Southeast through Middlesex County.
 However, I was a little bit deterred by the lack of blazes along the way.
 I counted 3 going each way.
-Granted, all we had to do was follow the stupid road but still… If I didn’t know that from my research, I’d have been mad.
+Granted, all we had to do was follow the road but still… If I didn’t know that from my research, I’d have been mad.
 And even when we reached the turnoff into the woods, there was nothing alerting us to do so other than the map.